4 Tips to Select the Best Dry Powder Packaging

 1. Understand Your Product Needs

-According to Dr. Lisa Scott, a packaging engineer specializing in pharmaceutical applications, “Knowing the characteristics of your dry powder—such as moisture sensitivity, flowability, and particle size—is crucial.”
-Different powders require different barriers against moisture and air, so assessing your product's unique needs will help determine the appropriate material.
+Dr. Lisa Scott, a packaging engineer with expertise in pharmaceutical applications, states, “Knowing the characteristics of your dry powder—such as moisture sensitivity, flowability, and particle size—is crucial.”
+Different powders require unique barriers against moisture and air, so evaluating your product's specific needs will identify the best packaging material.

 2. Choose the Right Material

-As emphasized by Mark Reynolds, a senior consultant with over 15 years in the food packaging sector, “The choice of material can greatly affect shelf life and product integrity.”
-He suggests considering materials that offer excellent barrier properties, such as multi-layer films or rigid containers, particularly for powders sensitive to humidity and oxygen.
-Using sustainable materials is also becoming increasingly important, not just for compliance but for brand reputation.
+Mark Reynolds, a senior consultant with over 15 years in the food packaging sector, emphasizes, “The choice of material can greatly affect shelf life and product integrity.”
+He advises manufacturers to consider materials with excellent barrier properties, including multi-layer films or rigid containers, especially for powders sensitive to humidity and oxygen.
+Furthermore, using sustainable materials is increasingly important for regulatory compliance and improving brand image.

 Explore more: